davepar/gcalendarsync/README.md

 That's it.
 Start entering and modifying events.
 You can add extra columns, and they'll be ignored.

+## Configuratino options

+There are two variables near the top of the script that can be modified:
+* years - Set a range of years to synchronize.
+Defaults to 1970 to 2030.
+* dateFormat - The date/time format to use when setting up the spreadsheet.

 ## Custom column names

 Custom column names are now supported.
 In the script, find the "titleRowMap" variable.
 Change the